anhdau185/auth-service/README.md

 ### Installation & Setup

+1. Get the Docker images

-1. Pull the necessary images from Docker Hub to your local machine
+Pull all the images needed to get the project up from Docker Hub:

 ```sh
 # postgres image